MuYunyun/diana/README.md

 ### Contribute

-Before submitting a pull request, make sure read [how to pr](https://github.com/MuYunyun/diana/blob/master/.github/PULL_REQUEST_TEMPLATE.md)
+If you want to contrubute this proj, you can read [how to pr](https://github.com/MuYunyun/diana/blob/master/.github/PULL_REQUEST_TEMPLATE.md)